-Every time a user takes an action in an application, a request is executed by the architecture that may require dozens of different services to participate in order to produce a response.
+Every time a user takes an action in an application, a request is executed by the architecture that may require dozens of different services to participate to produce a response.
 Jaeger lets you perform distributed tracing, which records the path of a request through various microservices that make up an application.

 Distributed tracing is a technique that is used to tie the information about different units of work together — usually executed in different processes or hosts — to understand a whole chain of events in a distributed transaction.
 Developers can visualize call flows in large microservice architectures with distributed tracing.
 It’s valuable for understanding serialization, parallelism, and sources of latency.